 Some nations are either supportive of the people and nation of Israel, or they are aggressively antisemitic.
 Other nations may have their true spiritual stance on Israel suppressed or unrecognized.
 This appears to be true of many European nations.

-Amazingly, this hidden spiritual battle is often revealed in the symbols employed in their national emblem or coat of arms!
-Nations with a coat of arms (heraldry) displaying lions and crowns may have unrecognized Hebraic roots grown from Israel’s historic scattering and mogration into Europe.
-Conversely, nations exhibiting eagles in their emblem or coat of arms tend to be aggressive towards Israel.
-The prophet Daniel said that such spiritual understanding will only be revealed at the end of the age – aka now!
+Amazingly, this hidden spiritual stance appears to be revealed in the symbols employed in the national emblem or coat of arms of a nation!
+Nations with a coat of arms (heraldry) displaying lions and crowns may have unrecognized Hebraic roots grown from Israel’s historic scattering and migration into Europe.
+Conversely, nations exhibiting eagles in their emblem or coat of arms (as in Germany, for example) tend to be driven by satanic powers with the aim of destroying the people of Israel.
+Are these national symbols revealing truths that are only to be seen at the end of the age (Daniel chapter 12 verse 9)?

 Countries and empires have their own official flags, crests, coats of arms, emblems, seals and other proprietary visual identity.
 A national coat of arms is a symbol which denotes an independent state in the form of a heraldic i.e. armorial achievement.
 In the absence of heraldry the national symbol is regarded as an emblem.

 Upon close inspection of national symbols we see a binary pattern or pivot.
 Many ancient nations have similar imagery to Judaic (Israelite) symbols whilst many others use symbols similar to Egyptian, Babylonian, Assyrian and Roman emblems.